Open the Fishes of Minnesota Mapper

 - Note: The Fish data: Occurrences layer must be turned on to see species distributions.
-The maximum number of fish records that can be displayed in the map window is 100,000.
-Use filters to reduce the number of records.
-If records still exceed 100,000, zoom into the map to display a portion of the records.
+The maximum number of fish records displayed in the map window is 100,000.
+Use filters to reduce the number of forms.
+If records still exceed 100,000, zoom into the Map to display a portion of the records.

-- Use Map Icons to pan and zoom around the map.
-Click the Zoom to Full Extent icon to return to statewide extent.
+- Use Map Icons to pan and zoom around the Map.
+Click the Zoom to Full Extent icon to return to a statewide extent.